Great Doctors Grow Here: How the Department of Medicine Supports Medical Education

 We are also deeply proud of our learners’ successes after they complete their education here.

-For example, SMPH graduates made up 17 percent of our incoming internal medicine residency classes over the past five years.
+For example, SMPH graduates made up 17 percent of our incoming internal medicine residency classes from 2013 to 2019.

 In addition, every one of our residency graduates passed their board exams over the past three years, as did every graduating fellow over the past two years.